johnridesabike/acutis/docs/manual.md

 very similar, so we'll use JSON as our primary example.

 Acutis accepts incoming data and decodes it according to the template's type scheme.
-Any data sent to an external function is encoded back into its original type.
+Here are examples of how Acutis types correspond to JSON types and

-Here's how example Acutis types correspond to JSON types and values:
+values:

 <!-- Adding bars inside inside tables messes with markdown tooling. -->